-3.2 Access Plans and Planning
+3.2 Stakeholder Plans and Planning

-This section is about how your service analyses the current and potential need for access and how the service is planning to meet that need.
-Throughout the planning process, it is vital to ensure that access encourages diversity of use across your community.
+This section is about how your service analyses the current and potential need for your service from your stakeholders and communities and how the service is planning to meet that need.
+Throughout the planning process, it is vital to ensure that access and engagement encourages diversity of use across your community or communities.
+This may be delivered in partnership or through wider organisational activity such as education and outreach teams with a wider remit.

-3.2.1 Understanding your community and stakeholders, and analysing their needs
+3.2.1 Understanding your communities and stakeholders, and analysing their needs

-A service can only meet the needs of its community when it understands the nature of that community and defines its needs.
-In doing so, the service can then develop services which are relevant and accessible to individual sectors of that community, thus ensuring the service remains relevant and valued and use of collections is maximised.
-By understanding the community the service can also prioritise where it will focus its activities and thus maximise the return on the investment of resources in providing access.
-This understanding helps the service to justify the use of its resources to funders and other influential stakeholders.
+A service can only meet the needs of its communities when it understands the nature of those communities and their needs.
+In doing so, the service can then develop services and activities which are relevant and accessible to individual sectors of those communities, thus ensuring the service remains relevant and valued and use of collections is maximised.
+By understanding the communities the service can also prioritise where it will focus its activities and thus maximise the return on the investment of resources in engagement work.
+This understanding helps the service to justify the use of its resources to funders and other influential stakeholders, and demonstrates how the archive service delivers against the needs of such stakeholders.
+All services should have a clear understanding of how their work supports the mission of their governing body.

-Understanding the community also enables the service to reflect on what it delivers and consider what it should continue, discontinue and begin to do.
-It provides the opportunity to look at the service holistically, looking at how its collections shape its community and vice versa, and how the service can integrate activities across collections management and access to meet the needs of its community.
+Understanding the communities also enables the service to reflect on what it delivers and consider what it should continue, discontinue and begin to do.
+It provides the opportunity to look at the service holistically, looking at how its collections shape its communities and vice versa, and how the service can integrate activities across collections management and engagement to meet the needs of its communities and stakeholders.

-This section requires the archive service to assess the needs and interests of its community to inform planning.
-This enables the archive service to meet the requirements of existing and potential stakeholders and improve the service offer.
+This section requires the archive service to assess the needs and interests of its communities and to think about how this shapes its future work.
+This enables the archive service to plan to meet the requirements of existing and potential stakeholders and improve the service offer, supporting a resilient service.
 Consultation should include examinations of access preferences, barriers to participation and levels of awareness of the service.
-Results of the consultation should feed into the Forward plan, access and engagement, and all areas of Collections Management, including collections development, information and care and conservation.
+Results of this understanding of stakeholder needs should feed into the Forward plan, access and engagement, and all areas of Collections Management, including collections development, information and care and conservation.
 Your Forward plan may cover this, in which case your application should refer to the relevant sections.

-You should take specific note of the definitions of community and stakeholders.
-For example community and stakeholders may include depositors, funders and local communities as well as direct service users.
+You should take specific note of the definitions of communities and stakeholders and consider users from within the parent organisation as well as external stakeholders.
+For example community and stakeholders may include depositors, other teams within your organisation, funders and local communities as well as direct service users.
+Some services may follow a formal audience segmentation and analysis activity.
+Others may engage with specific stakeholder groups through user forums, academic round tables, community surveys or through analysing who uses the service and who does not.